codenaud/parallax-scrolling-3d/README.md

 ## Live Demo

-You can experience Parallax Scrolling 3D and explore by visiting the live demo [Live Demo](https://codenaud.github.io/parallax-scrolling-3d/)
+You can experience Parallax Scrolling 3D and explore by visiting the live demo on Netlify [Live Demo](https://parallax-scrolling-3d.netlify.app/)

 ## Features